Leadership

-The membership composition has been designed to spread across scientific discipline, geographical location, gender, and career stage as well as to represent countries with established and emerging polar programs.
+The membership composition is designed to encompass scientific discipline, geographical location, gender, and career stage as well as to represent countries with established and emerging polar programs.

 Megan Willis, USA (Early Career Scientist), Polar aerosol formation and atmospheric chemistry